Dr. Jun Li

 Image-based (CT, MRI) multiscale modeling of biological materials

-I received my B.S. from the Shahid Beheshti University and M.S. from the Sharif University, Iran both in Civil Engineering.
+I received my B.S. from the Shahid Beheshti University and M.S. with honors from the Sharif University, Iran both in Civil Engineering.
 I am currently a Ph.D. student in Engineering and Applied Science under supervision of Prof. Li.
 My research is on computational modeling of fracture behaviors of 3D printed polymers and process/topology optimization for maximizing their fracture resistance.
 Outside of research, I enjoy playing tennis and cooking.

 I am currently a M.S. student in Mechanical Engineering at UMass Dartmouth.
 I obtained my B.S. degree in Aerospace Engineering from Nanjing University of Aeronautics and Astronautics.
 In Dr. Li’s research group, my research focuses on machine learning techniques to enable accurate and efficient predictions of finite-element analysis results.
 Outside of research, I love to meet new friends and travel.

 I am progressing towards my B.S. in Mechanical Engineering at UMass Dartmouth.
 As a part of Dr. Li’s research group, I have been using 3D FEM simulations to perform electromechanical analysis of carbon nanotubes embedded in a representative volume element of epoxy matrix for strain and damage sensing applications.
 Outside of research, I like creative writing, hiking, and digital art.